Canada Working Holiday Program

 - Repeat Participation:

-As a RO, GO International is able to offer two more nominations to participants from YMA countries and US citizens, who have already held a Working Holiday visa and exhausted their other options. - Secure your Invitation to Apply (ITA):
+As a RO, GO International is able to offer two more nominations to participants from YMA countries who have already held a Working Holiday visa and exhausted their other options. - Secure your Invitation to Apply (ITA):

 GO International is able to put forward your name with the Canadian Government for a direct nomination.
 You will be able to skip the line and the wait time until you receive an invitation.
 This is especially of interest to citizens from countries, for which the demand exceeds the number of visas offered. - Age limit requirement: